cloudmesh-cmd3/cmd3/doc/source/manual.rst

 Generating Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Often it is good to provide som summary information about a module that you have installed.
-As each package may have such information we have implemented the info command that prints out all information from all modules if available
+Often it is good to provide some summary information about a module that you have installed.
+As each package may have such information we have implemented the `info` command that prints out all information from all modules if available

 So let us enhance the previous plugin while adding an information::